-Pursuant to Circular No. DSR/SD/1/2017 issued under Section 12 of Bank of South Sudan Act, 2011, Section 77 of the Banking Business Act, 2012 and Sections, 16 of the Anti-Money Laundering and Counter Financing of Terrorism Act 2012 (AML/CFT) and in exercise of oversight role, the Bank of South Sudan commit to enforce application of Customer Due diligence and KYC guidelines in order to prevent the banks from being used by unidentifiable elements.
+Pursuant to Circular No. DSR/SD/1/2017 issued under Section 12 of Bank of South Sudan Act, 2011, Section 77 of the Banking Business Act, 2012 and Sections, 16 of the Anti-Money Laundering and Counter Financing of Terrorism Act 2012 (AML/CFT) and in exercise of oversight role, the Bank of South Sudan commits to enforce application of Customer Due diligence and KYC guidelines in order to prevent the banks from being used by fraudulent elements.
 Thus, all banks are required to comply with elements of KYC and AML/CFT and shall put in place adequate policies and procedures that promote high ethical and professional standards including the following:

 - a.
 Customer acceptance policy;

 - b.
 Customer identification procedures;

-- c.
-Ongoing monitoring of high risk accounts;
+- Ongoing monitoring of high risk accounts such as dormant, clearing and inter-branch accounts;

 - d.
 Risk management; and

 - e.
 Submission of all types of reports and information on timely manner.